DXHeroes/knowledge-base-content/practices/wireframing.md

 You can use the wireframes to:

-- See quickly if you did not forget anything.
+- see quickly if you did not forget anything.
-- Make changes to the UI scheme without ruining the visual design.
+- make changes to the UI scheme without ruining the visual design.
-- Transform it into a clickable prototype.
+- transform it into a clickable prototype.
-- Test the UI on users (to a limited extent).
+- test the UI on users (to a limited extent).
-- Test more variants of the UI on users at a low price.
+- test more variants of the UI on users at a low price.
-- Show to the business stakeholders to ensure that their requirements are taken into account.
+- show to the business stakeholders to ensure that their requirements are taken into account.
-- Give the graphic designers a basis to create the UI.
+- give the graphic designers a basis to create the UI.
-- Communicate the functionalities without the distraction of any visual design elements.
+- communicate the functionalities without the distraction of any visual design elements.

 ## Issues the Wireframing Solves